samuel-bohman/my-personal-website/content/post/moved-from-wordpress.md

 +++

-A couple of days ago I stumpled upon [blogdown](https://github.com/rstudio/blogdown) and I was immediatly convinced to transition from WordPress to [Hugo](https://gohugo.io/) with its help.
+A couple of days ago I stumpled upon [blogdown](https://github.com/rstudio/blogdown) and I was immediatly convinced to transition from WordPress to [Hugo](https://gohugo.io/), a static website generator, with its help.
 Thanks to the [blogdown book](https://bookdown.org/yihui/blogdown/) the setup was easy: it took me about a day's work.
 However, the migration from WordPress to Hugo via Jekyll using the Python tool [exitwp](https://github.com/thomasf/exitwp) did not fully succeed (I lost all the comments).
 Since I did not want to spend too much time on this problem, I decided to leave [my old WordPress website](http://samboh.blogs.dsv.su.se/) and start anew with Hugo.
 Once everything is set up and running, the work process is really smooth and enjoyable.
+Hugo’s is extremely fast and takes the fun back into site-building.
+Writing text in markdown and deploying with git is how I as a computer scientist like to make content.

 In a nutshell, this is my work process: